Anklet: Europe

 Bronze anklets are visible as early as the Bronze Age in temperate Europe, in an area roughly along the Danube, in the Alpine foreland, up the Rhine to the Atlantic, and also down the Rhône (Sherratt, 2001).
 These were found among hoards in these areas, along with other bronze items characteristic of this time (c.
 1800 BCE onwards), and are attributable to the Tumulus culture that spread across this region.

+Periscelis (περισκελίς), was an anklet worn by ancient Greek and Roman women.
+The plebeian women wore anklets of silver, whereas the patricians of gold.

 South Asia

-Neolithic and chalcolithic periods at Mehrgarh indicate use of anklets.
+Neolithic and Chalcolithic periods at Mehrgarh indicate use of anklets.
 Jhon Marshall describes dancing girl statue as being adorned with armlets, bangles, and anklets A first-century CE epic of Tamil literature called Silappatikaram (The Story of the Anklet) dealt with a woman whose husband was killed while trying to sell one of her ruby anklets to a dishonest goldsmith.
 The anklets are described in great detail in the poem.

 Rajasthani women wear the heaviest type of anklets, which are silver and signify tribal adherence.
 The women wear these as costume jewelry, but also to show their bravery as a tribe against other rival tribes.
-The fashion for heavy anklets is declining in India now, but is still common in rural areas.
+The fashion for heavy anklets is declining in India, but is still common in rural areas.

 In the eastern Indian state of Odisha, which is known for its traditional jewelry, there are varieties of anklets known as Paunji Nupur, which are worn by women.
 Another variety, which covers the entire foot, is known as Padapadma.
 In ancient times men also wore anklets.
 Traditionally, only Kshatriya (royal/warrior caste) persons can wear gold anklets, and other castes wear silver anklets.